 Confession: I’m not a big fan of multi-tools

 I have one in my car, in my range bag, and in my patrol bag at work, but you’ll probably never find me carrying one.
-I generally prefer a dedicated pocketknife to the blade on a multi-tool so I end up just carrying a knife.
+I generally prefer a dedicated pocketknife to the blade on a multi-tool, so I end up just carrying a knife.

-If you have something like the James Brand Ellis (see Knives Illustrated Sept/Oct 2019 issue), you get your knife and some extra tools too, which works out; but if you’re carrying a basic single blade folder or a fixed blade, you’re out of luck.
-Sure, you can use your knife as a screwdriver or pry bar in a pinch, but it’s going to end up being the most expensive screwdriver you ever used, especially when it breaks doing a job for which it wasn’t intended.
+If you have something like the James Brand Ellis (see Knives Illustrated Sept/Oct 2019 issue), you get your knife and some extra tools too, which works out.
+But, if you’re carrying a basic single blade folder or a fixed blade, you’re out of luck.
+Sure, you can use your knife as a screwdriver or pry bar in a pinch.
+But it’s going to end up being the most expensive screwdriver you ever used, especially when it breaks doing a job for which it wasn’t intended.
 Wouldn’t it make more sense to have something affordable, and designed for the job, but that was still easy to carry?

 Enter the Griffin Pocket Tool

-The Griffin Pocket Tool is TSA-compliant and ranges in price between $30-70 dollars depending on the size of the tool and the material used.
+The Griffin Pocket Tool is TSA-compliant and ranges from $30-70 dollars depending on the size of the tool and the material used.
 Griffin offers military and EMS discounts and has custom printing options, too, if you want something more unique.
 Check them out if you don’t want to beat your knife up on grubby chores, but still want to keep your EDC loadout trim and light.